One-Shot Distributed Source Simulation: As Quantum as it Can Get: On Asymptotics of One-Shot Distributed Source Simulation

+As a first step towards constructing new tools for establishing this converse claim, we consider the seemingly easier problem of establishing the same sort of strong converse claim for $I^{\uparrow,\ve}_{\max}(A\mcol C)_{\rho}$.
+If such a claim was not possible, it seems less likely that establishing such a result with a non i.i.d. auxiliary random variable would be feasible.
+However, we are able to resolve this open problem. \begin{theorem} Let $\ve \in (0,1)$ and $\rho \in \Density(A \otimes B)$.
+Then, \end{theorem} The basic proof idea is to refine certain properties of smooth entropies from \cite{Berta-2011a,Ciganovic-2013a} so that they are tight enough to establish this.
+Due to the need to largely re-produce previous proofs with slightly tighter bounds to establish this theorem, we provide it in the appendix.
+We note that Theorem \ref{thm:strong-AEP-for-Imax} also provides another method for establishing strong converses, which may be of value in other settings as well.

+The hope would then be to lift the sort of chain rules used to establish Theorem \ref{thm:strong-AEP-for-Imax}, which is really about establishing the strong converse claim, to establish Conjecture \ref{conj:strong-converse-max-Wyner-common-info}.
+We do not succeed in doing this, but we do reduce the problem to an unknown property of the min-entropy, which we now provide. \begin{proposition} Let $\rho_{AC} \in \Density(A \otimes C)$.
+A strong AEP for flipped smooth max common information (See Definition \ref{def:smooth-max-Wyner-CIs}) holds if for all $\ve \in (0,1)$, there exists $\ol{\ve} \in (\ve,1)$ such that $0 < \ve + \delta(\ol{\ve}) < 1$ where $\delta(\ol{\ve}):= 2\sqrt{\ol{\ve}(1-\ol{\ve})}$ so that

+\end{proposition} Naturally, it is our conjecture that \eqref{eq:new-min-entropy-property} holds.
+We make some brief remarks upon the difficulties in establishing this conjecture.

-\end{proposition} Immediately we can see this sufficient condition is a converse in the sense that we are looking for the regularized smoothed quantity to be upper bounded by the conditional von Neumman entropy term.
-However, it is distinct from the smooth min-entropy strong converse as we take the extension on the purified state and have a non-i.i.d.\ random auxiliary variable to deal with still.
-Moreover, it is unclear how to switch the smoothing from before taking the extension to after, even if we restrict to separable states where both resulting sets are non-empty.\footnote{If this switching of optimizations could be done, the open problem would become a Markov chain extension AEP for partially smoothed min-entropy \cite{Anshu-2020a}, or partially smoothed mutual information if one did not use the chain rules.}
+First, we can immediately see \eqref{eq:new-min-entropy-property} being sufficient is itself a converse statement in the sense that we are looking for the regularized smooth quantity to be upper bounded by the conditional von Neumman entropy term.
+However, \eqref{eq:new-min-entropy-property} is distinct from the smooth min-entropy strong converse \cite{Tomamichel-2015a} as we take the extension on the purified state and have a non-i.i.d.\ random auxiliary variable to deal with still.
+Moreover, it is unclear how to switch the smoothing from before taking the extension to after, even if we restrict to separable states where both resulting sets are non-empty.
+Moreover, this switching of optimizations, one would still have the non-i.i.d.\ auxiliary random variable to handle, so this would not be a sufficient solution.

-However, it does not seem moving the smoothing through is sufficient to obtain a strong converse AEP.
-We propose this is fundamentally because it is in some sense fundamentally a parallel reduction, though even in the fully classical case where it can be forced to be sequential, it won't trivially follow from current results that include quantum side-information.
-To show this, we present these problems in terms of what would be sufficient for a strong converse for the alternative SCMI, $\wt{C}^{\ve}_{\max}$.
-By the same chain rule argument as before, its strong converse would be implied by the inequality

-being true, which makes the smoothing simple.
-Next, one can convert the smooth min-entropy to a smooth max-entropy in exchange for a correction term that goes away in the regularization, as is done in establishing the strong converse for the min-entropy AEP \cite{Tomamichel-2015}.
-Thus one is interested in establishing something of the form